ebelious/Self-Hosted/SOC-Stack.md

 ```
 bootstrap.memory_lock: true
 ```
-We wil open this file and add the meomry lock line in the `Service` section
+We will open this file and add the meomry lock line in the `Service` section
 ```
 nano /usr/lib/systemd/system/wazuh-indexer.service
 ```